overturetool/overturetool.github.io/examples/vdm++/SortingParcelsPP/index.md

 ---

 ##SortingParcelsPP
-Author: Bjarke M�holt
+Author: Bjarke Møholt

-The purpose of this VDM++ model is to analyse the rules governing for distrubuting parcels with different kinds of goods is a warehouse.
-This model is made by Bjarke M�holt as a small mini-project in a course on "Modelling of Mission Critical Systems" (see https://services.brics.dk/java/courseadmin/TOMoMi/pages/Modelling+of+Mission+Critical+Systems).
+﻿The purpose of this VDM++ model is to analyse the rules governing for distrubuting parcels with different kinds of goods is a warehouse.
+This model is made by Bjarke Møholt as a small mini-project in a course on "Modelling of Mission Critical Systems" (see https://services.brics.dk/java/courseadmin/TOMoMi/pages/Modelling+of+Mission+Critical+Systems).